royce-mathew/Spyder/README.md

 After entering your bot token, the setup will download all the required modules / packages for this file with pip.

+# Development
+To Start Contributing, all you'll need is Git, Python and a editor of your choice!
+After making significant changes, submit a pull request to start contributing!

+If you'd like to set up a virtual environment, follow this tutorial [here](https://docs.python.org/3/library/venv.html)

 # Commands
 ## Moderation Commands
 Commands | Details